zhangzhishan/llm-diagnostics-tool/README.md

 Once installed and enabled, the extension will:

-- Automatically analyze open files in the background if they match the configured languages (or all languages if `llmBugDetector.languages` is empty)
+- Automatically analyze open files in the background if they match the configured languages (or all languages if `llmBugDetector.languages` is empty).
-- After making changes to a supported file, wait for the configured delay (`llmBugDetector.analysisInterval`)
+- After making changes to a supported file, wait for the configured delay (`llmBugDetector.analysisInterval`).
-- Display mock diagnostics on lines 2 and 5 (if the file has enough lines) with messages like:
-  - "Mock LLM: Potential null pointer..."
-  - "Mock LLM: Unused variable..."

-**Note:** These diagnostics are currently placeholders, as the actual LLM integration is pending a future VS Code API.
+- The extension then queries the configured Large Language Model via the VS Code LLM API to identify potential issues.
+- Diagnostics are displayed in the editor, highlighting potential bugs or areas for improvement.

+**Note:** This extension relies on the VS Code Language Model API for its functionality.
+Ensure your VS Code version supports this API.

 ## Configuration